Trump predicts 'vicious' fight over Supreme Court vacancy

 "It's probably going to be vicious because the other side, all they can do is obstruct and resist," Trump said in an interview with Fox Business that aired Sunday.
 "But I think it's going to go actually very quickly if I pick the right person."

-In the same interview, which was taped Friday at the White House, the president said that he has been advised not to ask potential candidates for the nomination about where they stand on Roe v.
+In the same interview, which was taped Friday at the White House, the president said that he has been advised not to ask potential nominees about where they stand on Roe v.
 Wade, the landmark 1973 ruling on abortion.

+Still, Trump did not rule out the idea that his eventual pick could be instrumental in a future ruling that either reverses or guts Roe v.
+Wade, leaving it up to states whether to allow abortion.

+"You never know how that's going to turn out," Trump said.
+"That's a very complex question.
+The Roe v.
+Wade is probably the one that people are talking about in terms of having an effect, but we'll see what happens.
+But it could very well end up with states at some point."

 Trump predicts 'vicious' fight over Supreme Court vacancy